saltofthemar/subtxt-ds/README.md

 ### postcss-process-colors

-This plugin intelligently processes color definitions in your CSS:
+This plugin processes color definitions in your CSS:

 - **HSL Color Processing**: Transforms HSL color definitions into browser-compatible formats
 - **Accessibility Testing**: Automatically generates a `hex-color-palette.txt` file containing all colors in hex format for easy testing with accessibility tools